Heavy rollers and rotational inertia

 The heavy frame plays a crucial role in the treadmill’s performance by:

-• Stability and vibration damping: The robust steel frame contributes to both stability and effective vibration damping.
+- Stability and vibration damping: The robust steel frame contributes to both stability and effective vibration damping.
 This ensures quiet and smooth operation, even during high-intensity training or at high speeds.
 By absorbing vibrations arising from treadmill operation and the athlete’s interaction with the belt, a more pleasant user experience is created, while wear on mechanical components is reduced.

-• Long-term durability: The frame is designed to withstand high-frequency, intensive use over a long period.
+- Long-term durability: The frame is designed to withstand high-frequency, intensive use over a long period.
 The heavy construction helps minimize deformation and material fatigue, extending the treadmill’s lifespan and ensuring consistent performance year after year.

-• Adaptability to different users and environments: With its sturdy frame and stable construction, Rodby’s treadmills can accommodate users of different weight classes and adapt to various training environments, from professional sports facilities to research settings.
+- Adaptability to different users and environments: With its sturdy frame and stable construction, Rodby’s treadmills can accommodate users of different weight classes and adapt to various training environments, from professional sports facilities to research settings.

-Rodby’s treadmills are heavy, and this weight is a positive feature.
-For example, the Rodby roller ski treadmill RL2700E x 1000 weighs 450 kg, while the larger model RL3500E x 2500 weighs 2,850 kg.
+Rodby’s treadmills are heavy, which is a positive feature.
+For example, the Rodby roller ski treadmill RL2700E x 1000 weighs 450 kg.
+The smallest of the skate treadmills, the RL3500E, weighs between 2,750 kg and 3,154 kg, depending on the treadmill width, which ranges from 2,500 mm to 3,000 mm.

 This weight is a clear indication of the robust and durable construction that ensures quiet, vibration-free operation, long-term use, and stability.